My Beginning of Motherhood: Miscarriage

 This was a painful but beautiful moment in which I finally felt my husband was on the same page with me in grieving over our first child.

-But ever since that anatomy scan, instead of trying to mentally replace our first baby, my husband mourns with me, sometimes mentioning him with sadness.
+But ever since that anatomy scan, instead of trying to mentally replace our first baby, my husband mourns with me, sometimes mentioning my miscarriage with sadness.

 I know that might sound depressing, but It actually brought a sort of healing to me to finally be able to connect with my husband in this way.
 I felt like he finally understood and shared something with me that I had been dealing with on my own.